 5. An emotional maturity beyond their years

-Even before baby is born, we as Mum’s fret about how fast time will fly and even complete strangers can’t help but draw our thoughts back to how they “grow up so fast.”
-It’s viewed as a negative purely because we want to pause time and savor every moment, just that tiny bit longer.
+Even before baby is born, we as Mum’s fret about how fast time will fly and even complete strangers can’t help put draw our thoughts back to how they “grow up so fast.”
+It’s viewed as a negative purely because we want to pause time and savour every moment, just that tiny bit longer.
 But they do grow up, and some mature faster than others.